timothyf/resume-builder/README.md

 # Resume Builder

 Resume Builder is an HTML and PDF resume builder made in Ruby with [Middleman](http://middlemanapp.com/).
-Allows you to keep your resume content in a text-based YAML file, that can be be rendered as an HTML view for the web, and as a PDF view for download and printing.
+It lets you keep resume content in YAML files and render it as HTML for the web and as PDF-ready HTML for download/printing.

 It has the following features: